How To Choose The Right Key Performance Indicators For Your Ecommerce Store (Part 1 of 2)

 Meaning, they’re the ones that do the most work, that we pay the most attention to, that expose the most information about our business.

 KPI’s are the creme de la creme of all of our metrics.

-In the definition above, there is emphasis on both ‘measures’ and ‘objectives’.
+In the definition above, there is an emphasis on both ‘measures’ and ‘objectives’.
 If the metric does not help us understand how we’re doing against our business objective then it is not a KPI.

 Hopefully, by now you’ve created your Digital Marketing & Measurement Model, or DM3 for short, so you should already know what your objectives are and the goals that belong to each objective.